techno-tim/techno-tim.github.io/_posts/2024-04-14-advanced-kubernetes-networking.md

 - Network diagram created with Excalidraw <https://github.com/excalidraw/excalidraw>
 - Much of the documentation and diagrams we walked through can be found on [DevOpsTales](https://devopstales.github.io/kubernetes/multus/)
 - Huge thanks to the folks over in the [Home Operations Discord](https://discord.com/servers/home-operations-673534664354430999) too!
+- Huge thanks to [Andy (@clemenko)](https://twitter.com/clemenko) for helping me troubleshoot and diagnose issues with Multus/RKE2/Cilium

 Disclosures: